GET IN TOUCH

 Can bankruptcy stop a wage garnishment?

 Filing bankruptcy usually imposes an automatic stay on debt collection, halting wage garnishment immediately.
-This pause gives debtors time to reorganize finances, negotiate payments, or discharge certain debts.
+This pause gives debtors time to reorganize their finances, negotiate payment terms, or discharge certain debts.
 However, not all obligations qualify for relief.
-Child support and many tax debts remain enforceable.
+Child support and many tax debts remain enforceable even during bankruptcy.
 Once bankruptcy ends, garnishment may resume unless the debt is eliminated or repayment terms are established.

 What types of income are exempt from garnishment?

-Certain income is legally protected from garnishment under federal laws.
-Exempt money includes Social Security benefits, retirement accounts, disability payments, and some forms of government support.
-Debtors may need to file court forms and provide documentation to claim these protections.
-These exemptions ensure families and individuals retain necessary resources for daily living and essential financial stability.
+Certain income is legally protected from garnishment under federal law.
+Exempt money includes Social Security benefits, retirement accounts, disability payments, and certain government benefits.
+Debtors may need to file court forms and provide documentation to claim these protections, particularly when exempt funds have been deposited into a bank account alongside non-exempt income.
+These exemptions ensure that families and individuals retain the resources they need for daily living and essential financial stability.

 How long does wage garnishment usually last?

 Wage garnishment continues until the debt is satisfied, an agency or court releases the order, or legal time limits expire.
-Garnishment may last up to 10 years for federal taxes, though bankruptcy or appeals can extend this period.
+IRS levies for federal tax debt may remain in effect for up to 10 years from the date of assessment, though bankruptcy, appeals, or approved payment arrangements can affect this timeline.
 Child support garnishment persists until obligations are met in full.
-Interest, fees, and payments affect the length of enforcement.
+Interest, fees, and ongoing payments all affect the total length of enforcement.

 What should I do first if my wages are garnished?

 The first step is carefully reading the notice or court order to confirm the debt and garnishment process.
 If applicable, debtors should file claims for exemption promptly and contact the creditor, court clerk, or IRS to explore relief.
-Seeking advice from a lawyer or reviewing fact sheets can help protect income and secure a payment plan.
+Seeking advice from a lawyer or reviewing IRS fact sheets can help protect income and secure a payment plan.
+Acting within the notice period is essential to preserving the right to a hearing and other protections.